FrChocolate/chocolate/README.md

 # Chocolate Project Manager

-Chocolate Project Manager (`pychocolate`) is a command-line tool for managing projects with virtual environments, dependencies, and environment variables.
+Chocolate Project Manager (`chocolate`) is a command-line tool for managing projects with virtual environments, dependencies, and environment variables.

 ## Features
 - Create new projects